-Note that the presence of even a very small spin (a =0.05) breaks the spherical symmetry of the spacetime geometry and radiation field and introduces qualitativelynew features in test particle trajectories, owing to frame dragging effects.
-In the Kerr case, the test particle, once captured on the critical hypersurface, gets dragged azimuthally at the angular velocity $\Omega{\rm ZAMO}$ and undergoes a latitudinal drift towards the equatorial plane (see Sec.
-44.1, for a detailed explanation).
-Hence the test particle spirals on the critical hypersurface as it shifts to lower and lower latitudes.
-The results of our numerical integrations show that, besides the angular velocity $\Omega{\rm ZAMO}$, the velocity of the latitudinal drift increases for increasing spins.
-In fact in for small spin values, test particles caught on the critical hypersurface encircle multiple spirals before attaining the final purely circular equatorial trajectory.
-Such behavior is exhibited by test particles whose motion starts from the inside (see right panel of Fig. 3 and left panel of Fig. 4), as well as the outside of the critical hypersurface (see Fig. 5 and right panel of Fig. 4).
-The behaviour of a test particles beginning its motion near the polar axis in a outgoing, purely radial direction is illustrated in Fig. 6: the test particle initially travels outward, reaches the turning point and then falls back along a nearly identical trajectory; after being captured near the pole of the critical hypersurface, it drifts toward the equator in tight spiralling trajectory that spans over most of northern hemisphere of the critical hypersurface.
+Note that the presence of even a very small spin (a = 0.05) breaks the spherical symmetry of the spacetime geometry and radiation field and introduces qualitatively new features in test particle trajectories, owing to framedragging effects.
+In the Kerr case, the test particle, once captured on the critical hypersurface, gets dragged azimuthally at the angular velocity Ω{ZAMO} and undergoes a latitudinal drift toward the equatorial plane (see Sec.
+IVA for a detailed explanation).
+Hence, the test particle spirals on the critical hypersurface as it shifts to lower and lower latitudes.
+The results of our numerical integrations show that, besides the angular velocity Ω{ZAMO} , the velocity of the latitudinal drift increases for increasing spins.
+In fact, for small spin values, test particles caught on the critical hypersurface encircle multiple spirals before attaining the final purely circular equatorial trajectory.
+Such behavior is exhibited by test particles of which the motion starts from the inside (see the right panel of Fig. 3 and left panel of Fig. 4) as well as the outside of the critical hypersurface (see Fig. 5 and the right panel of Fig. 4).
+The behavior of a test particle beginning its motion near the polar axis in an outgoing, purely radial direction is illustrated in Fig. 6: the test particle initially travels outward, reaches the turning point, and then falls back along a nearly identical trajectory; after being captured near the pole of the critical hypersurface, it drifts toward the equator in tight spiralling trajectory that spans over most of northern hemisphere of the critical hypersurface.
 For a value of the spin (a=0.9995) close to that of an extreme Kerr BH, frame dragging is faster and leads to a faster latitudinal drift, besides a higher $\Omega{\rm ZAMO}$.
-Therefore test particles captured on the critical hypersurface at any value of the polar coordinate θ are dragged quickly to the equatorial plane where they attain a purely circular trajectory (see Figs 7 and 8).
+Therefore, test particles captured on the critical hypersurface at any value of the polar coordinate θ are dragged quickly to the equatorial plane where they attain a purely circular trajectory (see Figs. 7 and 8).